The 10 Best Blue Light Glasses of 2023

 Price at time of publish: $100

 If you’re looking for an affordable pair of prescription blue light glasses, LensDirect has you covered.
 You really can’t find better blue light glasses at this price and they come in a dozen different styles.
-When our tester tried them on, they found them even clearer than other blue light glasses they’d tried.
-They also found that the glasses fit well, which is rare considering they typically struggle to find glasses that fit them.
-However, our writer wasn’t convinced these blue light glasses were as effective as others at reducing eye strain and headaches.
+We found them even clearer than other blue light glasses.
+We also found that the glasses fit well on most users.

 Price at time of publish: $74

 Sun lovers who prefer to work by the pool or on the patio will appreciate these transition lenses.
 For an additional fee, these blue light glasses can transition from clear to mid-light, mid-tint, and bright sun.
-Our tester loved wearing them outside on their patio and inside, both while working on their laptop and scrolling on their phone, and found these glasses to be the most comfortable and effective pair they’ve ever tried.
-The glasses prevented eye strain for most – though not all – of the day, though that could be the result of the tester’s contact lenses which cause them more eye fatigue.
+We loved wearing them outside on their patio and inside, both while working on laptops and scrolling on phones.
+The glasses prevented eye strain for most — though not all — of the day.
 They also fit well, save for a little bit of slippage down the nose.

 These glasses come in six different colorways and various different lenses, including prescription, reading, and sunglasses.